-On February 17, 2023, the Company's Board of Directors approved the issuance of a combined total of 113,500 restricted shares of the Company's common stock to certain of its officers, directors and consultants.
+On February 17, 2023, the Company's Board of Directors approved the issuance of a combined total of 113,500 restricted shares (RSU) of the Company's common stock to certain of its officers, directors and consultants.
 The fair value of the shares on the date of grant was \$746.
-All of the shares vested on July 25, 2023, but the shares will be issued to the RSU holders in August 2023.
-As such, no common shares were issued during the six months ended June 30, 2023.
+All of the shares vested and were issued to the RSU holders during the three and nine months ended September 30, 2023.
 The RSU shares were granted under the Company's 2022 Equity Incentive Plan.